Stephenxuu/h-index-calculation/README.md

 The script includes several functions, of which the most notable are:
 - `H_myopic`: A function for myopic normalized gain.(Equation (7))
 - `compute_index`: A function for h-index and this version is for users.
-- `data_generating`:The same function as `compute_index` and this function is for generating the database.
+- `data_generating`: The same function as `compute_index` and this function is for generating the database.

 ##Parameters
 The `compute_index` function takes the following parameters: